mogu-lab/probabilistic-foundations-of-ml/policies.md

 | $< 60.0\%$ | F |

 In case the average grade in the class is lower than expected, we may raise everyone's grades.
-We will *never* lower the grades.
+We will **never** lower grades.

 Recall that the minimum grade to earn credit under credit/no credit grading is C. The minimum grade to pass and earn credit under normal letter grading is D.